 Head of Finance

-Sydwell Vushemakota (ACIS) is a strategically focused finance executive with a strong commercial acumen.
-He is the Head of Finance for SOS Children’s Villages South Africa where he oversees finance and administration.
-Sydwell has fifteen years of experience cutting across a wide spectrum of industries including manufacturing, hospitality, engineering, FMCG, consulting and the non-profit sector.
+Sydwell Vushemakota (ACIS) is a strategically focused executive with a strong commercial acumen.
+He is the Head of Finance for SOS Children’s Villages South Africa where he is responsible for finance and administration.
+Sydwell has fifteen years of experience across a wide spectrum of industries including manufacturing, hospitality, engineering, FMCG, consulting and the non-profit sector.
 Eight of those years have been spent in non-profit organisation management in three different non-profits.
 Sydwell has demonstrable ability to drive significant improvements in organisational financial performance, liquidity management, asset management and compliance fundamentals.

 Sydwell is a current MBA candidate (2017) with Wits Business School (WBS).
 He holds a Post Graduate Diploma in Business Administration also from WBS.
 Sydwell is a qualified Chartered Secretary being an Associate Member (ACIS) of Chartered Secretaries SA.
 He is also a Governance Professional who is passionate about topics of good governance, public policy and public administration.